 See section 514(d) and the related regulations for the basis of debt-financed property acquired in a complete or partial liquidation of a corporation in exchange for its stock.

-Column 7.
-The amount of income from debt-financed property included in unrelated trade or business income is figured by multiplying the property's gross income by the percentage obtained from dividing the property's average acquisition indebtedness for the tax year by the property's average adjusted basis during the period it is held in the tax year.
+Divide each property's average acquisition indebtedness for the tax year by that property's average adjusted basis during the period it is held in the tax year.
 This percentage cannot be more than 100%.